You may have seen raw cacao nibs on the shelves of your local health food store. Perhaps you’ve read about the benefits of this so-called superfood.

 “The specialty cacao industry is very young and immature.
 In the commercial cacao industry, the cut test is the industry standard for quality.
 What they’re looking for is fermentation percentage as well as number of defects (insects, mold, under-fermentation).
 The fermentation percentage is a way of seeing how well the beans have been treated.

 “The challenge is this: the fermentation percentage does not tell you what it will taste like… If you’re buying cacao and want to make sure it has been fermented, the cut test is a good way.
-Whether it’s 70% or 80% fermented, in large bulk, buyers are not concerned about what the cacao tastes like.
+Bulk buyers aren’t concerned what the cacao tastes like whether it’s 70% or 80% fermented.

 “Because specialty cacao is a new industry, people are starting to come around to not thinking about it as a commodity but rather like specialty coffee.
-Each individual lot of beans will taste different, based on the genetics of the tree and the environment where it is grown and how it is fermented and how it’s dried.”
+Each individual lot of beans will taste different, based on the genetics of the tree, the environment where it’s grown and how it’s fermented and dried.”

 The ICCO’s current policy is that there should be at least a standardized amount of cut tests conducted.
-This is a visual inspection of 300 beans per ton to check for quality.
-The number of beans that are visibly mouldy, slaty, insect damaged, germinated, or flat is recorded.
+For example, this can involve a visual inspection of 300 beans per ton to check for quality.
+In addition, they record the number of mouldy, germinated, or flat beans

 But the focus in a cut test is on evaluating the quality of processing by eye, not on testing for potentially harmful bacteria.